chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 {{< note >}}

 - If you are restoring the backup from an older version, then you need to provide the `--airgap-bundle </path/to/current/bundle>`.
+- Large Compliance Report is not supported in Automate HA
 {{< /note >}}

 ## Troubleshooting